Use the Applications page to edit existing Native applications.

 - Allow push notifications by providing the following information:

-- For Android apps that use Google Play Services: server key (as provided by FCM)
+- For Android apps that use Google Play Services: the JSON file

 - For Android apps that use Huawei Mobile Services: OAuth 2.0 client ID and client secret